 ½ c canola oil

-DIRECTIONS: Heat oven to 375, placing the rack in middle of oven.
+Heat oven to 350 degrees, placing the rack in middle of oven.
 Spray muffin pans with cooking spray.
-One batch makes 14-16 muffins.
+One batch makes 12-14 muffins depending on how large you want them.

 2 c brown rice flour